Home

 Pent, from the same root as the French word penser = to think

 Help is here.
-At your request, Jesus takes you by the hand.
+At your request, God guides you forward.

 Yes, you don't know what to do.